DND-DRDC-RDDC/OS_PyCoMod/README.md

 Each call to the plotter's *plot* function must specify a run and an output.
 The run is identified by indexing the run manager with the run label used earlier.
 The output must be one of the outputs that was specified in the model using *_set_output*.
 Outputs can be summed together, e.g. *S + I + R* in the last line, above.

+Note that the examples that follow are meant to provide simple demonstrations of the features of SIRplus; they are not necessarily appropriate models for real situations.

 # Stochastic model elements

 In SIRplus, we can also introduce stochastic model elements and run Monte Carlo simulations.
 For example, two improvements to the simple SIR model would be to sample the transmission rate from a distribution reflecting the uncertainty in this parameter, and to make the flows stochastic and discrete.
 We show these changes below in a new model class called *mc_sir*.